Bikeman868/OwinFramework/readme.md

 # OWIN Framework

-OWIN represents a great leap forward in enabling application developers to build their applications from components from multiple sources, but OWIN does not go far enough and web applications still have nowhere near enough flexibility.
+OWIN represents a great leap forward in enabling application developers to build their applications from components from multiple sources, but OWIN is just the starting point and we need more standardization if we want to be able to mix and match any OWIN middleware we want and have a working application with minimal knowledge of how the parts work.

+Using only the OWIN specification I can't use any session or authentication middleware I like and have it work with any output rendering framework I like because these things don't know how to talk to each other.
+In addition as a developer I have to undestand all the dependencies bewteen middleware components from different sources to be able to configure a working application.

+I think we can do much better than this.
+I want to be able to choose any middleware I want, and have something else build me an OWIN pipeline that will work.
+If I am missing something that is essential then tell me what I am missing and tell me what my options are.

 Consider the following scenario: I have a UI and API way of accessing the functionallity of my web site.
 The UI and the API share functionallity at the model and business logic level and need shared caching, but they use different rendering frameworks.
 We want to build this with OWIN because OWIN is great!
-The problem is that the UI uses forms authentication that depends on session and the API use certificate based authentication that does not require session.
+The problem is that I want forms authentication for the UI and that depends on session, but I want certificate based authentication for the API and that does not require session.
+I want the UI and the API share the same session mechanism.
-The UI and the API share the same session mechanism.
-Each UI component end each API endpoint specifies whether it needs session or not, it also specifies the user permissions required to access the functionallity it provides.
-The UI is a composition build from multiple UI components.
+Each UI component and each API endpoint specifies whether it needs session or not, it also specifies the user permissions required to access the functionallity it provides.
+My UI is a composition built from multiple UI components.

+How can I use redily available OWIN components to realize this design?

-In this scenario how can I source UI components from other developers that know how to specify session and authentication without knowing which session provider or authentication provider I chose.
-How does the session provider know whether it needs to establish session or not.
-The rules for establishing session for the API are just whether the endpont requires session or not, but for the UI if the page contains any components that need authentication then session is required, but if I switch my authentication to a different provider that is not session based, then session is only needed when the UI components need session.
+How can I source UI components from other developers that know how to specify session and authentication without knowing which session provider or authentication provider I chose, and how does the session provider know whether it needs to establish session or not.
+The rules for establishing session for the API are just whether the endpont requires session or not, but for the UI if the page contains any components that need authentication then session is required.
+If I switch my authenticationto a different provider that is not session based, then session is only needed when the UI components need session.

-This scenario is not so far fetched.
-I can't do this today with OWIN and have the flexibility to switch any OWIN component for any other implementation without making sbnstantial throughout my application.
+I can't configure this with palin OWIN and have the flexibility to switch any OWIN middleware component for any other implementation without making substantial changes throughout my application.

 This project is an effort to fix this problem.